TheHaker117/KeyCrypt/README.md

 - While is working, KeyCrypt is encrypting and decrypting the data file.
 - Every day creates a new file.

+This project contains both the documentation in JavaDoc format and the UML diagrams.
+And of course, a executable JAR too.

 **Note 1:** *Full Crypstack Algorithm is not available yet*
 **Note 2:** *KeyCrypt was a school project, its purpose its only educative*